 Alternative Supervised Study may be used for disciplinary matters which require more than counseling or detention.
 The Alternative Supervised Study is usually served in isolation.
 The student will be required to complete all work for that day and will be given credit for all work successfully completed.
 These procedures are outlined in the teachers' classroom management plan.
 The advantage to this type of disciplinary action is that the student is not counted absent, and he/she has the opportunity to make up all academic work.
 The student will eat lunch separate from the other students and will basically be isolated for the entire day.
-Lunch period for alternative study will be from 12 noon until 12:25.
-Students in Alternative Supervised Study will not be allowed to participate in the 10:25 to 10:35 break or the regular lunch period and will not be allowed to sleep or have access to their cell phone.
+Lunch period for alternative study will be from 11:55am until 12:20pm.
+Students in Alternative Supervised Study will not be allowed to participate in the 10:20 to 10:30am break or the regular lunch period and will not be allowed to sleep or have access to their cell phone.
 Failure to abide by these rules will result in further disciplinary action.